openhivescale/SinglePaged/_posts/2000-01-04-mechanical-en.md

 ### From concept to reality

-Enjeu : intégration sous la ruche
+Challenge: integration under the hive

-Unlike steelyard that is suspended, our scale has to intergrate under the hive Given the object to weigh (100kg), the expected counter weight (500g), and available space, having a single beam is impossible (1:200, 40cm, primary beam should be 2mm long).
+Unlike steelyard that is suspended, our scale has to integrate under the hive Given the object to weigh (100kg), the expected counter weight (500g), and available space, having a single beam is impossible (1:200, 40cm, primary beam should be 2mm long).
 Here is why a 2 stages design

 ![principle](img/principle.png)